• Art Magazine

 From 1998 to 2001 his project lasted Green Riverin which he colored the water in a wide variety of rivers in the world.
 Of course, with a completely harmless dye, but nobody knew that: the dismayed or appeasing or perplexed reactions of the surprised public and the equally uninformed authorities should be part of art.

-In 2003 the very big breakthrough came when Eliasson was able to realize his “Weather Project” in the wide turbine hall of the London Tate Gallery of Modern Art.
-A gigantic sun made from hundreds of light bulbs illuminated the large hall, which became a large, romantic scene from the ceiling from Ver mirrors T and has been steamed with a fog machine, which was enjoyed by 2.2 million people in 6 months.
+The year 2003 marked a major breakthrough for Eliasson, when he was able to realize his "Weather Project" in the vast Turbine Hall of London's Tate Modern.
+A gigantic sun made of hundreds of light bulbs illuminated the large hall, which, mirrored from the ceiling and filled with mist from a fog machine, became a grand, romantic scene that was enjoyed by 2.2 million people over six months.

 In 2004 he created the “descriptions” , an endless staircase that circles itself like a kind of double helix, the accessible work of art adorns the German headquarters of an international auditing company in Munich.
 In 2005, also in Munich, the glass facade was built for the building in which the Bavarian State Opera operates its rehearsal stage.

-The completely new glass surface bears the name “stage window” and is made in tinted layers that are also transparent and the life on the in front of mirrors n.
-2006 followed “Light Lab”, a light installation for the roof of the portico, an exhibition building for contemporary art in Frankfurt am Main, which constantly changed the appearance of the portic.
+The completely new type of glass surface is called “Stage Window” and is made of tinted layers that are simultaneously transparent and reflect the life on the Marstallplatz square in front of it.
+In 2006, this was followed by “light lab,” a light installation for the roof of the Portikus, an exhibition building for contemporary art in Frankfurt am Main, which constantly changed the appearance of the Portikus for two years.

 In 2008, Eliasson installed huge waterfalls at four points in Manhattan, these “New York City Waterfalls” had incredible amounts of water on the East River for three months, whereby the trade with wind energy is said to have collected the energy consumption of this water cycle.